quinnrenaghan/catan-board-gen/README.md

 ### Future Plans

-Going forward, I want to add a setting that accommodates for 3 player games.
-In addition, I hope to modify the fairness metric so that it takes nearby harbors, longest road, and largest army into account.
-Lastly, I want to improve the visual display of the board - so that the generator can be used by people unfamiliar with the backend.
+Going forward, I want to modify the fairness metric so that it takes nearby harbors, longest road, and largest army into account.
+Also, I want to improve the visual display of the board - so that the generator can be used by people unfamiliar with the backend.